Philadelphis Phillies at Miami Marlins game preview

 TOP PERFORMERS

-Brian Anderson leads the Marlins with 54 extra base hits and is batting .261.
-Jon Berti is 5-for-32 with a double, two home runs and two RBIs over the last 10 games for Miami.
+Anderson leads the Marlins with 54 extra base hits and is slugging .468.
+Jon Berti is 8-for-34 with a double, three home runs and three RBIs over the last 10 games for Miami.

-Bryce Harper leads the Phillies with 92 RBIs and is batting .254.
+Hoskins leads the Phillies with 53 extra base hits and has 71 RBIs.
 J.T.
-Realmuto is 12-for-38 with four doubles, four home runs and nine RBIs over the last 10 games for Philadelphia.
+Realmuto is 14-for-39 with six doubles, four home runs and 10 RBIs over the last 10 games for Philadelphia.

 LAST 10 GAMES